MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/deploy/RODC/Install-a-Windows-Server-2012-Active-Directory-Read-Only-Domain-Controller--RODC---Level-200-.md

 See [Stage RODC Windows PowerShell](../../../ad-ds/deploy/RODC/Install-a-Windows-Server-2012-Active-Directory-Read-Only-Domain-Controller--RODC---Level-200-.md#BKMK_StagePS) for required and optional arguments.

-Because **Add-addsreadonlydomaincontrolleraccount** only has one action with two phases (prerequisite checking and installation), the following screen shots show the installation phase with the minimum required arguments.
+Because **Add-addsreadonlydomaincontrolleraccount** only has one action with two phases (prerequisite checking and installation), the following screenshots show the installation phase with the minimum required arguments.

 ![Screenshot of the PowerShell window showing the full Add-addsreadonlydomaincontrolleraccount cmdlet.](media/Install-a-Windows-Server-2012-Active-Directory-Read-Only-Domain-Controller--RODC---Level-200-/ADDS_PSAddRODC.png)